rizo/Nebula/README.md

 - Interaction with the CPU and memory is expressed as pure data with a DSL defined using the free monad.
 These "programs" can be subsequently _interpreted_ in terms of the state monad or any other context.

+### Correctness vs performance

+First and foremost, the implementation of Nebula focuses on being correct and understandable.
+Particularly since Nebula uses immutable structures and functional idioms throughout, this comes at the expense of a focus on performance.

+Nebula is frequently profiled to identify when the performance cost of these idioms is not acceptable, and this has been a successful approach thus far.

 # Quick-start guide

 ## Getting the source code